youtube/cobalt/src/cobalt/site/docs/development/setup-raspi.md

 Raspbian.
 </aside>

+Configure the Raspberry Pi memory split.

+1.  `sudo raspi-config`
+1. Go to Advanced
+1. Memory Split: 256 for RasPi-0, 512 for all others.

 Cobalt assumes the Raspberry Pi is configured to use non-default thread schedulers and priorities.
 Ensure that **/etc/security/limits.conf** sets **rtprio** and **nice** limits for the user.
 For example, if the user is **pi**,